How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 -- ...
 (394 more waiting queries)

 There it was.
-PID 48291 had been running for 3 minutes and 42 seconds.
+PID 48291 running for 3 minutes 42 seconds.
 The ALTER TABLE had an exclusive lock on users.
-Every other query — SELECTs, UPDATEs, anything touching the table — was queued behind it.
-We had 397 queries piled up and waiting.
+Every other query touching the table (SELECTs, UPDATEs, all of it) was queued behind it.
+397 queries piled up and waiting.

-The root cause was a fundamental misunderstanding of how Postgres handles schema changes internally — one that is extremely easy to get wrong even with years of Postgres experience.
+The root cause was a misunderstanding of how Postgres handles schema changes internally.
+It's the kind of thing that's easy to get wrong even after years of working with Postgres, and I say that as someone who thought he knew.

-In Postgres versions prior to 11, adding any column with a DEFAULT value required a full table rewrite.
-Postgres had to scan every existing row and physically write the new column's value into each one.
-For a table with 2.4 million rows and variable-width VARCHAR data, that meant re-serializing 2.4 million tuples on disk — all while holding an ACCESS EXCLUSIVE lock that blocks every read and write to the table.
+Before Postgres 11, adding any column with a DEFAULT value required a full table rewrite.
+Postgres scanned every existing row and physically wrote the new column's value into each one.
+For 2.4 million rows of variable-width VARCHAR data, that meant re-serializing 2.4 million tuples on disk while holding an ACCESS EXCLUSIVE lock that blocks every read and write to the table.

-Postgres 11 introduced a major optimization: adding a column with a non-volatile DEFAULT (a constant value, not NOW() or a function) no longer requires a table rewrite.
-Postgres stores the default in the catalog and serves it virtually for old rows, only writing the value on future row updates.
-We knew this.
-We were on Postgres 14.
-So what went wrong?
+Postgres 11 introduced the optimisation I thought protected me.
+Adding a column with a non-volatile DEFAULT (a constant, not NOW() or a function) no longer requires a rewrite.
+Postgres stores the default in the catalog and serves it virtually for old rows, only writing the value on future updates.
+We were on Postgres 14, I knew about this optimisation, and I still walked into the lock.

-Here is the precise behavior: in Postgres 14, adding a column with DEFAULT alone is safe and fast.
-Adding NOT NULL DEFAULT forces Postgres to validate that no existing row has a NULL in that column — which requires scanning every row — and in many cases triggers the legacy full-rewrite code path depending on the column type and storage.
+Precise behaviour in Postgres 14: adding a column with DEFAULT alone is fast.
+Adding NOT NULL DEFAULT forces Postgres to validate that no existing row has a NULL in that column (requires a full scan), and for certain column types and storage combinations it triggers the legacy full-rewrite path.
 Our VARCHAR(64) NOT NULL DEFAULT hit the slow path.
 Postgres rewrote the entire table.

 POSTGRES ALTER TABLE — FAST PATH vs. SLOW PATH